amirg00/Service-Monitor/README.md

 and then the new sample will be inserted to the queue.
 Note that this procedure recurrent throughout the entire running.

-The following picture depict a glance about how the offline works:
+The following picture depict a glance about how the offline mode works:

 <p align="center">
 <img align="center" src="system_desing/offline state.drawio.png" />